Skip to main content

 Template Filters

-StackQL Deploy leverages Jinja2 templating capabilities and extends them with custom filters specifically designed for infrastructure provisioning use cases.
+StackQL Deploy uses a Jinja2-compatible templating engine (Tera) and extends it with custom filters specifically designed for infrastructure provisioning use cases.
 These filters help transform data between formats, encode values, generate specialized document formats, and perform other common operations required in IaC configurations.

 Available Filters